Linda Infante Lyons

-Linda Anne Infante Lyons (born 1960) is a Native American visual media artist from Anchorage, Alaska.
+Linda Anne Infante Lyons (born 1959) is a Native American visual media artist from Anchorage, Alaska.
 She is Alutiiq, with her mother's family descending from Kodiak Island, and Estonian.
 The island's natives experienced two waves of colonization, which plays a central role in Lyons' artwork.

 Personal life and education

-Lyons attended Whitman College in Walla Walla, Washington, where she received a BA in Biology.
-She then studied at Viña del Mar Escuela de Bellas Artes in Chile from 1996-1998.
+Lyons attended Whitman College in Walla Walla, Washington, where she received a BA in biology.
+She then studied at Viña del Mar Escuela de Bellas Artes in Chile from 1996 to 1998.
 Lyons remained in Chile for about eighteen years to focus on her painting and building a community before returning to Alaska, where she shares a studio in Mountain View with her husband Graham Dane.

 Aside from working as an independent artist, Lyons also works with the Alaska State Council in the Arts and travels to schools to teach painting to the children.